Every purchase is either direct or indirect.The distinction drives your entire strategy.

 Shortages or supplier failures can halt production lines.

-Longer supplier relationships
+Longer relationships

 Engineering involvement